JonKerridge/cluster_cli/Readme.md

 The only difference when creating a node of a real cluster is that args[0] contains the IP address of the host and there is no args[1].

-Version 1.0.4 has been tested on a real network of workstations to form the cluster, using the Cluster Mandelbrot application (see https://github.com/JonKerridge/ClusterMandelbrot).
+Versions 1.0.4+ have been tested on a real network of workstations to form the cluster, using the Cluster Mandelbrot application (see https://github.com/JonKerridge/ClusterMandelbrot).

 testing involved creating NetHost.jar and NetNode.jar artifacts which could then be